djaus2/mslearn-staticwebsite-3entities/README.md

 # This Version
 - **Add-helper_and-round-apis** branch.
-- Implemented Helper and Round APIs and app pages
+- Implemented Helper and Round APIs and app pages using same functionality as in tutorial. _(Static data only: No database yet)_.

 # Links